-To further understand the general nature of our sample, in Fig. \ref{fig:mdf_in_lb_main} we present the MDFs in different longitude-latitude ($l, b$) bins (on sky distribution).
-An obvious but a remarkable trend clearly appears when we look at different latitude bins for a fixed longitude range, for e.g. for the outermost longitude bins of $l \in [20,10]^\circ$ or $[-10,-20]^\circ$ we observe the MDF peak shift from metal-poor to metal-rich and back to metal-poor when we move from top to bottom.
+To further understand the general nature of our sample, we present in Fig. \ref{fig:mdf_in_lb_main} the MDFs in different longitude-latitude ($l, b$) bins (on-sky distribution).
+An obvious but remarkable trend clearly appears when we look at different latitude bins for a fixed longitude range.
+For example, for the outermost longitude bins of $l \in [20,10]^\circ$ or $[-10,-20]^\circ$, we observe the MDF peak shift from metal-poor to metal-rich and back to metal-poor when we move from top to bottom.
 The plane of the MW, i.e. closer to $l = 0^\circ$, clearly has more metal-rich stars.
 At the outermost latitudes (i.e. $b > 10^\circ$ or $b < -10^\circ$), the MDFs appear similar for the full range of longitudes -- they lack super-solar stars and the metal-poor stars dominate here with a major peak at $\sim$ --0.5 along with multiple peaks at lower values.
-Moving inwards, at the fixed latitude bins of $b \in [10,5]^\circ$ or $[-5,-10]^\circ$ -- when we move from left to right we observe the broad metal-poor MDF gain an additional, well separated, super-solar component for the innermost longitudes viz. for $l \in [10,-5]^\circ$.
-Close to the galactic plane i.e. for the latitude bins of $b \in [5,-5]^\circ$ the metal-rich stars are present at all longitudes and not so well separated from the metal-poor component as in the case of the higher latitudes.
-The outer longitudes show higher fraction of metal-rich stars while at the innermost region, i.e. the central $5^\circ$ shown in red panels, we observe an increase in the metal-poor stars with a tail to $\feh \approx - 1.5$.
+Moving inwards, at the fixed latitude bins of $b \in [10,5]^\circ$ or $[-5,-10]^\circ$, from left to right we observe that the broad metal-poor MDF gain an additional, well-separated, super-solar component for the innermost longitudes, i.e. for $l \in [10,-5]^\circ$.
+Close to the galactic plane, i.e. for the latitude bins of $b \in [5,-5]^\circ$, the metal-rich stars are present at all longitudes and not so well separated from the metal-poor component as in the case of the higher latitudes.
+The outer longitudes show a higher fraction of metal-rich stars, while at the innermost region, i.e. the central $5^\circ$ shown in red panels, we observe an increase in the metal-poor stars with a tail to $\feh \approx - 1.5$.
 The MDF components appear to be well mixed in the central regions.